Sensory Science Centre

 Sensory Science Training

-Undergraduate: Sensory Science is a key module across our Undergraduate courses in Food Science and Nutrition & Food Science.
+Sensory Science is a key module across our Undergraduate courses in food science and nutrition and food science.

 If you would like to find out more about what we do and how we might be able to help you achieve your sensory objectives, please contact us: